 “The Intensive Care Society had been at Bedford Square with the Association, then moved out to BMA House with ICNARC then come back into Bedford Square and planned to move with us to Portland Place.
 The College offered them facilities in their new building, so the Intensive Care Society went off to the College, which long-term I’ve not had any problems with especially with the development of the Faculty but at the time it hurt a bit.
 The Pain Society stayed with us for a while but they also moved eventually to the College

 “I had been elected to the Association in 1992, again after four attempts!
 I became Secretary when Morrell Lyons was President, while we were till in Bedford Square.
 It was a time that we needed to move for more space and there was a great fuss over looking for a new place.
 At the same time I think the whole structure of the Association changed.
 Bedford Square was a little homely group.
 There were I think six or seven staff at the most with one boss lady but it was largely run by the non-exec Council members here once a week, particularly the Secretary and President.
 When I was Secretary I was doing all the minutes of the Council, Advisory and the E&R as part of the job.
 For various reasons a number of staff left and we had an interim manager called Toby Simon.
 He, I think turned things around – he got the secretarial staff to do the minutes – Weeee, I don’t need to do the minutes any more!
 He also organised proper pension arrangements and other administrative structures and stuff like that.
 He was at hand to appoint our first Chief Executive, who was a guy who came from the RAF.
 Toby had come from the London Fire service where he was answerable to a group of non-exec councillors and understood that collegiate structure.
 Our first Chief Execs, I think, found it difficult to work under a Council of “amateurs” who turned up once a week and they really wanted to be a “real” CEO and boss in charge of everything.
 The first one lasted about year and then we had another interim manager, David Pointet, who was good and had a major hand in buying Portland Place and also advised on the future management structure.
 After problems with the first Chief Executive it was proposed that we should appoint a part time 3/4 day a week “General Manager”.
 However with the purchase of Portland Place there was an enormous amount of organising during its refurbishment which resulted in the new appointment evolving to full time and being termed a Chief Executive again!
 To be fair the lady appointed did an excellent job in restoring and redeveloping Portland Place and seemed to have the staff working well.
-I took over as President in 2002 and unfortunately just a couple of weeks before the official opening of the house by Prince Andrew she left abruptly without warning and with some unpleasant undertones.
+I took over as President in 2002 and unfortunately just a couple of weeks before the official opening of the house she left abruptly without warning and with some unpleasant undertones.
 To this day I still do not know or understand what motivated her sudden departure.
 In the ensuing panic we depended on the hard work and dedication of the remaining staff to ensure the Opening was a great success – which it was.
 Thereafter we adopted a flatter management structure with senior staff taking responsibility for their individual departments.
 This worked well for a time but further evolution is always required and administrative developments since then seem to have been well received and successful.”

 “I’d been involved with the Audit Commission report in the nineties which examined the shortage of anaesthetists in Britain and suggested looking at anaesthetic nurses/practitioners.
 The Association produced a “glossy” concerning the Anaesthesia Team, which said we didn’t see a position for non-medical anaesthetists at “this time”.
 Then it came back, I think when I was Secretary.
 We found that the Department of Health, the NHS Modernisation Agency and the College had been working together to plan developments of the anaesthetic team, including possible introduction of anaesthetic practitioners.
 We were shown the draft and were allowed to make some suggestions, but the Association had not been properly involved.
 Anyway It appeared they were going to go ahead, whatever we did, and were we to be involved?
 I was President by this time and I still remember it came up at Council and the general attitude amongst the Council was against the proposals.
 My feeling was really if we stuck our head in the sand it was going to happen anyway and we should get involved and influence the outcome.
 I remember thinking If I take a a vote I’m going to lose so we’ll just review this next time.
 Eventually we did get involved with the group that developed anaesthetic practitioners who came up with a pilot scheme in several places to train ODPs or science graduates.
 I think we did have an influence on ensuring that there was always a supervising anaesthetist around and in setting other conditions for their activities.
 Birmingham produced a training scheme and there were two or three places that started training a few practitioners.
 I was involved in that till I retired, and then I thought I was away from it.